ManuuMT/TO-DO-List-With-React/README.md

 ## 💡 About this project

-TO DO List with 2 simple functions: add or remove a task.
-The technologies used are HTML5, CSS3, SCSS, Node, Javascript, Bootstrap, and React.
+TO DO List that allows you to perform 2 simple actions: add or remove a task.
+The technologies used are HTML5, CSS3, SASS, Node, Javascript, Bootstrap, and React.

 ## 1. 😵 How to start